About Studio 39 – Our Hair Salon

-Salon specialty work is part of our history, but it was rare then.
-Soon her approach to beauty drew attention and her clientele grew.
-Hiring salon assistants helped serve her large customer base, but a few years she was wait listed for months.
-The salon assistants developed into stylists.
-The belief success can be taught and shared became a key part of our salon culture.
-Those stylists became mentors as well, and S39 became a Kansas City top salon.
-Since 2001 Studio 39 has offered a Military and First Response discount.
+Salon specialty work is part of our history, but 20 years ago it was rare.
+Soon Gemy’s beauty approach drew attention and her clientele grew.
+Hiring salon assistants helped her better serve her large customer base.
+Soon she was wait listed for months but the assistants were developing into stylists.
+The belief that success can be taught and shared became a culture key.
+Eventually the stylists became mentors as well which helped the salon become one of Kansas City’s best in the area.

-2008 brought a recession that affected our economy, especially small service based businesses.
-Many were downsizing or closing but the salon grew.
-After finding a gallery space in the West Side/Crossroads she came off maternity leave early to supervise construction.
-The two years there marked an era of change and and soon another expansion was needed.
-But this time she wanted a space they couldn’t outgrow.
+The 2008 recession affected small business.
+Though many were downsizing, the salon experienced new growth.
+After finding a gallery space in the West Side/Crossroads, Gemy came off maternity leave early to supervise construction in the first space Studio 39 had off 39th street.
+Within 2 years another expansion was needed.
+This time she wanted a space the salon team would not outgrow.

 Travis Kelce & Walk the Walk

 In 2015 Chiefs player Travis Kelce hosted the first Walk the Walk fashion show through his foundation 87 & Running.
 We were honored to be invited to participate as the sponsor salon.
 It is now the largest charity fashion event in Kansas City and proceeds benefit the kids of Operation Breakthrough.

 The project matches our goal in creating community unity because it helps children build confidence through opportunities.
 Travis’s foundation is our year round fundraising focus because this event aids in expanding the education and development programs offered through Operation Breakthrough.
 If you would like to help us meet our annual fundraising goal you can donate online here.